aparcanapavel/visible/README.md

 ## VISIBLE ##

-Visible is a audio visualizer that takes properties from audio files and renders a blue shape based on the audio properties.
+Visible is an audio visualizer that takes properties from audio files, and renders shapes based on the audio properties.

 [live page](https://pavelaparcana.com/visible/)

-### Features ###
-- Audio Visualizer
-- Users are able to choose a song from their files(on development)
-- Full Screen

 ### Technologies and Libraries ###
 - Javscript
 - HTML
 - CSS
 - p5.js Library

+### Features ###
+- Audio Visualizer
+- Users are able to choose a song from their files(on development)
+- Full Screen

 #### Challenges ####
 - Selecting the right audio properties in order to receive the right data to render on the canvas element